-As the air around us getting more and more polluted everyday, the necessity of consuming green vegetables is increase.
-Most, if not all green vegetables contain all the daily needed amount of water-soluble or fat -soluble vitamins and minerals.
-Some even contains protein, calcium and other substance more than milk, meat or other type of food.
-Best thing is, all veggies have fiber, low to no fat, cholesterol-free and a wonder amount of antioxidant.
+As the air around us getting more and more polluted every day, the necessity of consuming green vegetables is increase.
+Most, if not all green vegetables contain all the daily needed amount of water-soluble or fat-soluble vitamins and minerals.
+Some even contain protein, calcium, and other substance more than milk, meat, or another type of food.
+The best thing is, all veggies have fiber, low to no fat, cholesterol-free, and a wonderful amount of antioxidants.

 Super Green Vegetables list

 Basically, microgreens are early grown vegetables that were harvested right after planting 1-2 weeks, roughly 1 to 3 inches growth.
-While containing various flavors and texture respectively to theirs species, these microgreens also have up to six times more of vitamins, antioxidant and minerals compared to their mature counter parts.
+While containing various flavors and texture respectively to their species, these microgreens also have up to six times more of vitamins, antioxidants, and minerals compared to their mature counterparts.
 Can be used in salads, soup, sandwich, bake… or anywhere your normal green can go.

-Well-known for having the most foliage compared to any greens, spinach also contains lots of vitamins, minerals and beneficial phytonutrient.
-To name a few of spinach benefits: improve eyesight, heighten cognition and concentration, treat macular degeneration, keep liver functioning, maintain blood pressure, boot metabolism and weight loss… The best part is, this vegetable just taste so good without hesitant (we’re looking at you Kale).
-Spinach can be consumed raw, in salad, juice, smoothie or cook in soup, pasta, lasagna, pan-fried…
+Well-known for having the most foliage compared to any greens, spinach also contains lots of vitamins, minerals, and beneficial phytonutrient.
+To name a few of spinach benefits: improve eyesight, heighten cognition and concentration, treat macular degeneration, keep liver functioning, maintain blood pressure, boost metabolism, and weight loss… The best part is, this vegetable just taste so good without hesitant (we’re looking at you Kale).
+Spinach can be consumed raw, in salad, juice, smoothie, or cook in the soup, pasta, lasagna, pan-fried…

-A low calorie vegetable that contains more iron than beef, more omega 3 than oil and more calcium than milk, kale is the number 1 trend on any super green foods list.
-Just like any super green leafy, kale has load of fiber, antioxidant, anti-inflammation and vitamins of all sort.
+A low-calorie vegetable that contains more iron than beef, more omega 3 than oil, and more calcium than milk, kale is the number 1 trend on any super green foods list.
+Just like any super green leafy, kale has a load of fiber, antioxidant, anti-inflammation, and vitamins of all sorts.

-The only draw back is the bitter flavor of raw kale, which deters most people, even adult.
+The only drawback is the bitter flavor of raw kale, which deters most people, even adults.
 There’s always the struggle to place that eerie dark green, but once you get past that, Kale is just as amazing.
 Lightly saute or steam kale leaf to reduce bitter flavor; dry or roast to make crispy kale chips and reserve all the goodness.
 Try our kale chicken soup recipe.

-One of the top veggies for combating free radicals with antioxidants, defying aging, decreasing breast cancer and detoxing human bodies and systems.
+One of the top veggies for combating free radicals with antioxidants, defying aging, decreasing breast cancer, and detoxing human bodies and systems.
 It’s also a good source of iron, fiber, and tons of vitamins.
-Artichoke are widely available at most grocery stores as fresh veggies or in pickled jar.
+Artichoke is widely available at most grocery stores as fresh veggies or in a pickle jar.
 You may also find their dehydrated form, which often used for tea and infusion.
-Artichoke’s heart can be steamed, boiled, baked, or stir fried.
-Either ways, they taste good and great for your body too.
+Artichoke’s heart can be steamed, boiled, baked, or stir-fried.
+Either way, they taste good and great for your body too.

 Rather than a leaf, broccoli looks more like a flower in its raw form or a tree stalk when cutting out.
-Contains lots of folate, fiber and the like, broccoli help reduced the risk of many health issues like obesity, diabetes, heart disease, cancer, chronic disease… Unlike many leaf green broccoli doesn’t have that bitter flavor, and can be cook in a variety of dish, from soup, salad, raw appetizer… to food substitution (i.e. plant based sushi).
-Even the broth from blanched broccoli taste quite good too per say.
-If you kiddo are green-deterred, just use this as stuffing ingredients to get in those extra green calorie.
+Contains lots of folates, fiber, and similar, broccoli helps reduced the risk of many health issues like obesity, diabetes, heart disease, cancer, chronic disease… Unlike many leaf green broccoli doesn’t have that bitter flavor, and can be cook in a variety of dish, from soup, salad, raw appetizer… to food substitution (i.e. plant-based sushi).
+Even the broth from blanched broccoli tastes quite good too per se.
+If your kiddo is green-deterred, just use this as stuffing ingredients to get in those extra green calories.

 Like many other green goods, arugula help to prevent diabetes, improve eyes & heart health while aiding in digestion and weight loss.
 Due to its strong peppery flavor, arugula often found in salad or pasta topping.
 You can dry or crush arugula and just use them as herb & spice atop many other dishes.

-One of the best all around leafy watercress is famous for containing more iron then spinach, more folate than banana, more C than orange and essentially more more calcium than milk.
-Beside that, watercress also has cancer preventive phytonutrient, vitamin A, B6, B12, magnesium, phosphorus…and of course tons of fiber.
-Those lead to consuming watercress will help your body with cancer preventing, bone supporting, healthy pregnancy, stress reducing, cold/flu preventing…
+One of the best all-around leafy watercress is famous for containing more iron than spinach, more folate than a banana, more C than an orange, and essentially more calcium than milk.
+Besides that, watercress also has cancer preventive phytonutrient, vitamin A, B6, B12, magnesium, phosphorus…and of course tons of fiber.
+Those lead to consuming watercress will help your body with cancer-preventing, bone supporting, healthy pregnancy, stress-reducing, cold/flu preventing…

 Beside packing with fiber and vitamins like A, B, C, E, K, okra shines as one the sugar level controller for diabetes in many countries.
-In fact, in Turkey, Okra has been using as the cure for diabetes by solely roasting its seeds.
-Note only that, okra deems it value in anti-stress, anti-fatigue and boost immunity.
-The plus side is, okra tastes quite good when boil, steam, roast and can be used in soup, salad, BBQ, rolls and bake.
+In fact, in Turkey, Okra has been using it as the cure for diabetes by solely roasting its seeds.
+Not only that, okra deems it value in anti-stress, anti-fatigue, and boost immunity.
+The plus side is, okra tastes quite good when boil, steam, roast and can be used in soup, salad, BBQ, rolls, and bake.

 10. Green bean

-There is no dish that has both the extreme of love it or hate it like green bean casserole, the accompanying star of thanksgiving dinner.
+There is no dish that has both the extreme of love it or hates it like green bean casserole, the accompanying star of thanksgiving dinner.
 With proper prep techniques: cut, slice, blanch…green bean can add the natural sweetness to any stir fry, bake, or steam dish.
-On the good side, green bean is very nutritious with vitamins like A, C, B, K and protein, folic acid and minerals.
-Just a note, like any bean, green bean has small quantities of lectin and phytates, which might cause mineral deficient if consumes in large quantity.
+On the good side, green bean is very nutritious with vitamins like A, C, B, K, and protein, folic acid and minerals.
+Just a note, like any bean, green bean has small quantities of lectin and phytates, which might cause mineral deficiency if consumes in large quantities.
 To prevent this, cook at high temperature or prolong their soaking/washing time.

 This is one of the veggies that appear more in other places rather than on your plates.
-Due to its high level of antioxidant and water content, cucumber often used in skin care product to help with aging and hydration.
-It also can help reducing risks of cancer, support your brain, relieve pain and contribute in weight loss.
-It’s better to eat them raw, but you can also have them pickled, stir-fried, roasted or used as water infusion or garnishment.
+Due to its high level of antioxidant and water content, cucumber often used in skin care products to help with aging and hydration.
+It also can help reduce risks of cancer, support your brain, relieve pain, and contribute to weight loss.
+It’s better to eat them raw, but you can also have them pickled, stir-fried, roasted, or used as water infusion or garnishment.

 12. Brussels sprouts

 The tiny baby-like cabbage is just as cute as its beneficial value.
-Brussel sprout is full of vitamin C and K, along with folage, manganese, B6, omega 3 and others dietary minerals.
-It’s good for the heart, colon cancer, diabetes and boost immunity.
-Like any of its cabbage family, brussel works wonder with aiding to weight loss, and you can prepare them easily just as those.
-You can roast, bake, steam or boil them whole, halve or shred.
+Brussel sprout is full of vitamin C and K, along with folate, manganese, B6, omega 3, and other dietary minerals.
+It’s good for the heart, colon cancer, diabetes, and boost immunity.
+Like any of its cabbage family, Brussel works wonder with aiding to weight loss, and you can prepare them easily just as those.
+You can roast, bake, steam, or boil them whole, halve or shred.

 Great green tasting asparagus is just as versatile as any spring veggies out there.
-These sticks can be baked, roasted, chunk in soup, salad, casserole, etc. Asparagus is packed with nutritious value, including vitamin A, C, E and K along with fiber, folate and chromium – which help to keep blood sugar in place.
+These sticks can be baked, roasted, chunk in soup, salad, casserole, etc. Asparagus is packed with nutritious value, including vitamin A, C, E, and K along with fiber, folate, and chromium – which help to keep blood sugar in place.
 Eating more asparagus help with urination, sort of detoxing your body.
-It also help to regulate body’s blood.
+It also helps to regulate the body’s blood.

-A very popular vegetable in the Japanese cuisine and other East-South East Asia countries.
-Perilla leaves are known to help with topping up immune system to fight against flu, allergies or fever.
-They also help with canker sore, asthma, nausea and other symptoms.
-Perilla can be eaten as herb, like mint or basil.
-They can also be ferment (kimchi), serve as wrapper, steam, saute, poach, filling, etc.
+A very popular vegetable in Japanese cuisine and other East-South East Asia countries.
+Perilla leaves are known to help with topping up the immune system to fight against flu, allergies, or fever.
+They also help with canker sore, asthma, nausea, and other symptoms.
+Perilla can be eaten as an herb, like mint or basil.
+They can also be ferment (kimchi), serve as a wrapper, steam, saute, poach, filling, etc.